thephez/docs-core/docs/reference/p2p-network-control-messages.md

 *Added in protocol version 70209 of Dash Core as described by BIP152*

-The [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) tells the receiving [peer](../resources/glossary.md#peer) whether or not to announce new [blocks](../resources/glossary.md#block) using a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).
+The [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) tells the receiving [peer](../resources/glossary.md#peer) whether or not to announce new {term}`blocks` using a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).
 It also sends the compact block protocol version it supports.
 The [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) is defined as a message containing a 1-byte integer followed by a 8-byte integer.
 The first integer is interpreted as a boolean and should have a value of either 1 or 0.
 The second integer is be interpreted as a little-endian version number.

 Upon receipt of a [`sendcmpct` message](../reference/p2p-network-control-messages.md#sendcmpct) with the first and second integers set to 1, the [node](../resources/glossary.md#node) should announce new blocks by sending a [`cmpctblock` message](../reference/p2p-network-data-messages.md#cmpctblock).